danieladebi/Personal-Portfolio/README.md

 ### Stock Predictor
 #### Description
 This is a machine learning model that takes in the prices of each stock in the S&P 500 and by using a support vector machine, predicts whether the prices will rise or fall and by how much.
 It can also determine whether or not you should buy, sell, or hold a stock for a certain timespan (default is 7 days) provided by the user.
-Credits to sentdex (youtube channel) and yahoo finance for providing me the resources and information I needed for this project.
+Credits to sentdex (youtube channel) and Yahoo Finance for providing me the resources and information I needed for this project.
 #### Reason For Development
 Well, besides trying to get rich fast, I wanted to learn how to work with and process time-series data.
 While I don't have the strongest interest in finance, I do find stocks to be rather interesting, so I decided to see what I could do trying to predict them.
 #### Room For Improvement